 Weight: Cars must meet minimum weight requirement per class.

-GT-6: Any motor found to be illegal will be turned over to HCOT officials and will not be returned or replaced and the driver will be DQ’d from the event.
-The motor will stay with the Tour series and be available for inspection purposes only until the entire Tour series is over at which time it may be returned to the driver.
+GT-6: Any motor found to contain an illegal part will have that part turned over to HCOT officials and will not be returned or replaced and the driver will be DQ’d from the event.
+The part will stay with the Tour series and be available for inspection purposes only until the entire Tour series is over at which time it may be destroyed.
 Blatant cheating of any sort will result in the loss of all earned points to the event the cheating took place at.

-GT-8: Tech inspection will be done prior to races, battery leads must be accessible at tech time, and driver will attach volt meter leads to check battery voltage.
+GT-8: Tech inspection will be done prior to races, Bodies must be off, battery leads must be accessible at tech time, and driver will attach volt meter leads to check battery voltage.

 HOOTER CHASSIS OUTLAW TOUR POINTS (ALL CLASSES):